 There was always something for everyone at PCCT in the 2000’s.
-Mission work could be done through the Market Street Mission, NJ Battered Women, Hospitality Network of Morris County, or Harvest Festival.
+Mission work could be done through the Market Street Mission, Jersey Battered Women’s Services, Hospitality Network of Morris County, or Harvest Festival.
 The Pumpkin Patch soon became a favorite, with thousands of pumpkins across our front lawn, proceeds of their sale to aid the homeless.
 Making cookies for the Cookie Walk, participating in Vacation Bible School, or making soup for the Lenten Soup Suppers kept members busy all year long.
 It was time to expand the church facilities to meet all the needs of the programs.

 The new challenge was to raise enough money for another expansion.
 Goals set were the addition of office space, church school classrooms, another fellowship hall and importantly, to provide handicapped access for both floors of the building, all with the idea of Building for the Future.
 The original plans 50 years earlier had included a third phase of PCCT and it was now time to fulfill those plans.
 Eleven months later, in 2007, the new building was complete.

 By 2009, PCCT had welcomed 3,021 members, baptized 838 infants, married 462 couples and laid to rest 636 good people.
 But that was only the first 50 years.
 In the next few years new mission projects would be started.